Tower of London,Beefeater,beefeater tower of london

 After his victory at Hastings in 1066, William the Conqueror started to expand his London fortress with a new and imposing stone tower.
 Partly to intimidate and awe Londoners, and partly to keep them out.
 The new structure took about 20 years to complete using whitewashed stones imported from France.
 It is known as the White Tower.
 The current design of the whole complex is a result of additional expansions over the years.

-The Tower of London’s history is as fascinating as it is ruthless.
 The Tower has played an important part in England’s history since its beginning.
 It was a royal residence, a prison and home to a menagerie of wild animals.
 The royal mint, a records office, as well as an armoury and barracks for troops, had a home here.

 The Tower of London was a place of luxury and misery.
-Many important prisoners lost their lives and heads here.
-Whatever their crime, they all arrived the same way – down the river Thames and through the Traitor’s Gate.
-Upon arrival, the awaiting Yeoman Warders took them to await their fate, which usually meant death.
+Many Londoners, including royals and commoners, have lost their lives here.
+Their heads often adorning its gates as a grim warning to everyone else.
+Treason was often the name of the game, and the stakes were very high.
+Whatever their crime, they all arrived the same way – down the River Thames and through the Traitor’s Gate.
+Upon arrival, the Yeoman Warders took them to await their fate, which usually meant death.

 Four of Britain’s queens have entered the gates as prisoners.
 Two of them were Henry VIII’s wives – Anne Boleyn and Catherine Howard – the others were Jayne Gray and young Elizabeth Tudor.
 Only one of them managed to walk out alive.
 In case you’re not a history buff, it was Elizabeth, Henry’s daughter with Anne Boleyn.
 She went on to rule England for 44 years!